-Changes to operating expenses fluctuated largely as a result of the implementation of GASB No. 75 and awarding of CARES Act Higher Education Emergency Relief Fund to students.
-The University spent \$47.7 million directly on its core mission.
-Of that, 46% went to instruction, 32% to public service and 22% to research.
+Changes to operating expenses fluctuated largely as a result of the implementation of GASB No. 75 and awarding of direct aid and grants to students through HEERF.
+The University was also able to purchase equipment and tools to support campus safety and operations through HEERF.
+The University spent \$52.1 million directly on its core mission.
+Of that, 38% went to instruction, 25% to public service and 37% to research.